 - raw onion

-If you do decide to completely eliminate a certain food, you may be able to reintroduce it into your diet at a later time.
+If you do decide to completely eliminate a certain food, you may be able to reintroduce it into your diet later.

 Your doctor may recommend bladder relaxant medications to help control your bladder muscles.